The French Line

 The French Line is a 1953 American musical film starring Jane Russell made by RKO Radio Pictures, directed by Lloyd Bacon and produced by Edmund Grainger, with Howard Hughes as executive producer.
 The screenplay was by Mary Loos and Richard Sale, based on a story by Matty Kemp and Isabel Dawn.
-It was filmed in three strip technicolor and Dual strip polarized 3D during what many consider 3-D film's "golden era" of 1952-1954.
+It was filmed in three strip technicolor and dual-strip polarized 3D during what many consider 3-D film's "golden era" of 1952–1954.

 Gilbert Roland co-stars and Kim Novak makes her first film appearance.

 Plot

-Millionairess Mame Carson's (Jane Russell) oil empire spells trouble for her love life.
+Millionairess Mame Carson's oil empire spells trouble for her love life.
 Men are either after her fortune or afraid of it.
-Her money-shy fiancé Phil Barton (Craig Stevens) has just given her the brush off.
+Her money-shy fiancé Phil Barton has just given her the brush off.

-A disappointed Mame heads for Paris on the French Line's Liberté with friend and fashion designer Annie Farrell (Mary McCarty).
-She swaps identities with Myrtle Brown (Joyce MacKenzie), one of Annie's models, hoping to find true love incognito.
+A disappointed Mame heads for Paris on the French Line's Liberté with friend and fashion designer Annie Farrell.
+She swaps identities with Myrtle Brown, one of Annie's models, hoping to find true love incognito.

-Aboard ship, she falls in love with French playboy Pierre DuQuesne (Gilbert Roland) who, unbeknownst to Mame, has been hired by her zealous guardian Waco Mosby (Arthur Hunnicutt) to keep the fortune hunters at bay.
+Aboard ship, she falls in love with French playboy Pierre DuQuesne who, unbeknownst to Mame, has been hired by her zealous guardian Waco Mosby to keep the fortune hunters at bay.
 Pierre professes his love for Mame.
 Is he sincere or is this just a ploy to gain access to her millions?
 Silliness ensues interspersed with several musical numbers until Pierre's real intentions are revealed.